djlacavera1/spectrebyte/README.md

 Boost (1.65 or newer):
     We use boost as a header-only library via find_boost package.
 So, if your system has boost installed and set up, it will be used automatically.
 If not, you need to download and unpack boost into bcndev/boost folder.

-Git-clone (or git-pull) Bytecoin source code in that folder:
+Git-clone (or git-pull) Spectrebyte source code in that folder:
 ```
 $C:\bcndev> git clone https://github.com/bcndev/bytecoin.git
 ```